ComposableFi/composable/docs/docs/technology/mantis/solver-tutorial.md

 1. Get wallet with PICA on Centauri

-2. Clone https://github.com/ComposableFi/cvm/tree/main/mantis and cargo to build mantis-node.
-You can use `nix run "github:ComposableFi/cvm#mantis-node --` as alternative.
+2. Clone https://github.com/ComposableFi/cvm and `cargo run --bin mantis`.
+You can use `nix run "github:ComposableFi/cvm#mantis" --` as alternative.

 ## Run

-Here is example of command line parameters used by solver run by us https://github.com/ComposableFi/env/blob/a4bfeef449b5786f0d99f45e38a9acc306980fbb/flake.nix#L57 .
+Here is example of command line parameters used by solver run by us https://github.com/ComposableFi/env/blob/e9eaa098e103cb16f033e2abc26d09d79823da26/flake.nix#L49 .

 `--simulate` is optional, so is example how to provision own liquidity.